CIS31/Systeme_Reparti_TCP/README.md

 ### Execution Steps
 #### Configure `Deployement.sh`
 Before launching the deployment script, modify `Deployement.sh` to include:
-- The **username** for remote machine access.
+- The username for remote machine access.
-- The **scripts** that should be executed on client machines.
+- The scripts that should be executed on client machines.
-- The **list of client machines**.
+- The list of client machines.

 #### Run `Deployement.sh`
 On any machine, unzip the project folder, open a terminal, and execute:
 ```bash
 ./Deployement.sh
 ```
-This script will establish **TCP socket connections** with all client machines.
+This script will establish TCP socket connections with all client machines.
 Successful connections will output messages such as:
 ```bash
 Socket bound to port {port} after {attempt + 1} attempts
 ```